GoogleCloudPlatform/DataflowSDK-examples/README.md

 ### Java

-The examples in this repository can be built and executed from the `java` directory by running:
+The examples in the example module can be built and executed from the `java/examples` directory by running:

     mvn compile exec:java \
     -Dexec.mainClass=<MAIN CLASS> \